joe-shenouda/awesome-cyber-skills/README.md

 He can also simulate a DOS attack that brings the strongest networks down.

-Well known in The Netherlands as "The Netdetective", Joe presented an MTV show on hacking for young adults.
+Well known in The Netherlands as "The Netdetective", Joe presented a MTV show on hacking for young adults.

 He started his Information Security career at Tilburg University in 1999 where he did research on Cybersecurity, Cybercrime, cyber forensics, privacy & data protection.